liujingbreak/require-injector/README.md

 var b = browserify();
 b.transform(rj.transform, {global: true});
 ```
-It uses [esprima](https://www.npmjs.com/package/esprima) language recoganizer to parse each JS file and replace line of `require("matchedModule")`.
+It uses [acorn](https://www.npmjs.com/package/acorn) JavaScript language parser to parse each JS file and replace line of `require("matchedModule")`.
 Set `noNode` to `true` to disable injection on NodeJS modules, only work as a replacer.

 Browserify from command line